You can track and manage the data that you receive from the app by configuring a variety of variables and metrics.

 When a value is set for a property in a tracking call (or hit), it applies only to that call.

 The Custom List Variables (or Multi-Value Variables) behave the same as variables except they allow you to capture multiple values on one hit.
-For more information, see List Variables.
+For more information, see list variables in the Adobe Analytics documentation.

 The following mappings display in Analytics as being created in Mobile Services.